tanpatil/Hexapawn-Machine-Learning/README.md

   * Graphical mode is a modernized version of the game running in a GUI made with Tkinter
   * With either `./hexapawn.py` or `python3 hexapawn.py`
-  * Runs usising **python3.1+**.
+  * Runs using **python3.1+**.
 Has no external module dependencies other than Tkinter which is typically bundled with Python 3 in most distributions.